 Globally, sugar is produced either from sugar beet or sugarcane.
-In India, sugarcane is the prime source of sugar, which is cultivated in almost all parts of India due to favorable climatic conditions of the country with Uttar Pradesh, Maharashtra, Karnataka, Tamil Nadu and Punjab being the major producing states.
-Sugar industry is an agro-based industry which impacts rural livelihood of about 50 million sugarcane farmers and also a large number of workers who are either directly employed in the sugar mills or in various ancillary activities relating to transport, trade, servicing of machinery and supply of agriculture inputs.
-India is the second largest producer of sugar across the globe, after Brazil, and the largest consumer of sugar as well.
-The production of sugar is seasonal as it is crushed from November to April, the demand for sugar however lasts through the entire year.
+In India, sugarcane is the prime source of sugar, which is cultivated in almost all parts of India due to favorable climatic conditions of the country, with Uttar Pradesh, Maharashtra, Karnataka, Tamil Nadu and Punjab being the major producing states.
+The sugar industry is an agro-based industry which impacts rural livelihood of about 50 million sugarcane farmers and also a large number of workers who are either directly employed in the sugar mills or in various ancillary activities relating to transport, trade, servicing of machinery and supply of agriculture inputs.
+India is the second-largest producer of sugar across the globe, after Brazil, and the largest consumer of sugar as well.
+The production of sugar is seasonal as it is crushed from November to April; however, the demand for sugar lasts through the entire year.
 The supply of sugar is dependent on a number of factors including sugarcane production, sugarcane utilization for sugar production, duration of the sugar season, sugar recovery rates and cane pricing.
-Sugar industry is cyclical in nature and is susceptible to price fluctuations and it is also highly regulated in India ranging from allocation of sugarcane to cane pricing and by-product pricing.
+The sugar industry is cyclical in nature and is susceptible to price fluctuations and it is also highly regulated in India ranging from allocation of sugarcane to cane pricing and by-product pricing.
 The sugarcane prices are regulated by the government while sugar prices are market-driven.
-In the process of manufacturing sugar various by-products are derived viz Press mud, Bagasse and Molasses.
-Bagasse and Molasses are the two primary by-products of the sugar industry.
+In the process of manufacturing sugar, various by-products are derived, viz, press mud, bagasse and molasses.
+Bagasse and molasses are the two primary by-products of the sugar industry.